Why doesn’t my car AC compressor run?

 If you see battery voltage on one terminal, leave the lead in that terminal and move the negative lead to the other terminal.
 If you see battery voltage with both leads connected to the electrical connector, that confirms the compressor clutch is getting power and ground.
 That means the clutch coil is bad.
 Some clutches are replaceable, others aren’t and you must replace the entire compressor.

-Step 2 No power at compressor clutch
+Diagnose why there’s no power at compressor clutch

 Find the compressor clutch relay and remove it from its socket.
 Connect the negative meter lead to battery negative terminal.
 Probe the relay socket terminals to detect battery power at terminals 2 & 3.
 If you don’t see battery voltage on both terminals, check the fuses and wiring to the relay.
 If you have battery power on both terminals, connect the positive lead to terminal 3 and the negative lead to terminal 4.
 You should see battery voltage.
 If you don’t, the PCM isn’t providing ground to the relay control coil, move to step 3.

-Step 3 No ground at relay coil
+Diagnose no ground at relay coil

 The PCM will not provide ground to the compressor relay if the system is low on refrigerant or the pressure in the system is too high due to a blocked condenser, bad orifice tube or TMX valve.
 Locate the low pressure and high pressure switches.
 With meter still set on DC volts, disconnect the electrical connector at the low pressure switch.
 Connect the positive lead to one terminal and the negative lead to the other terminal.
 Start the engine and turn the A/C to max.
 Look for voltage on one of the two terminals (5).
 If you see volts, that means the PCM is providing power.
 Do the same test on the high pressure switch 5).
 Of power is present at both switches, conduct a continuity test across the switch contacts step 4

-Step 4 Check for continuity at pressure switches
+Check for continuity at pressure switches

 With the meter set at ohms, connect one meter lead to one terminal (5) on the low pressure switch and the other lead to the other terminal (7) on the switch.
 If the switch is closed, the refrigerant level is good and you’ll get an ohms reading.
 If the pressure is too low, the switch will be open and you’ll get an infinite reading between 5 & 7.
 In that case, add refrigerant.
 Do NOT place a jumper across the low pressure switch in other to start the compressor.
 Refrigerant carries oil to lubricate the compressor.
 Running the compressor when it’s low on charge can starve the compressor of oil, destroying it in the process.